Higher-categorical combinatorics of configuration spaces of Euclidean space: Part 2 of the proof of the main result

 on objects; the value of a morphism under $P_n$ is again determined by restriction of that morphism to $N_T$ together with $P_{n-1}$.
 Composition is preserved by $P_n$ because restriction and $P_{n-1}$ both respect composition. \end{construction}

-\begin{proof}[Proof of Lemma~\ref{adj}] We use Lemma 2.17 from \cite{AF2} which states that for a functor $\C \xra{F} \D$ of $\infty$-categories, $F$ is a right adjoint if and only if for each object $d \in \D$, the $\infty$-undercategory $\C^{d/}$ has an initial object, and verify that for each $T \in W_n$, the undercategory ${W^\h}^{T/}$ has an initial object.
-To define such an initial object, we use the canonical morphism defined as follows:
+\begin{proof}[Proof of Lemma~\ref{adj}] We use Lemma 2.17 from \cite{AF2} which states that for a functor $\C \xra{F} \D$ of $\infty$-categories, $F$ is a right adjoint if and only if for each object $d \in \D$, the $\infty$-undercategory $\C^{d/}$ has an initial object, and verify that for each $T \in W_n$, the undercategory ${W_n^\h}^{T/}$ has an initial object.
+Recall that the $\infty$-undercategory $\C^{d/}$ is defined as the pullback of $\infty$-categories